Proposed bipartisan probe of deadly U.S. Capitol attack wins support

 Katko said the Capitol remained a target for extremists.
 “This is about facts, not partisan politics,” he said.

 Hundreds of Trump supporters stormed the Capitol on Jan.
 6 as Congress was meeting to certify Joe Biden’s presidential election victory.
-They fought with police and sent lawmakers running for cover after smashing windows to enter the building.
 The violence left five dead, including a Capitol Police officer.

 Kevin McCarthy, the House Republican leader, said he had not signed off on the lawmakers’ deal and said the commission should look at events that came before and after Jan.
 6, including an unrelated incident in April when a motorist rammed a car into a pair of Capitol Police officers, killing one.